-There is a wide variation of mixes using different strengths of hydraulic lime and varying proportions of aggregate.
-These need to be selected to suit local weather conditions and building exposure.
-The ideal is to keep a balance between a mortar that is robust enough to withstand the level of exposure but at the same time remains sufficiently soft and flexible to avoid causing damage to the slates or the roof structure.
+The disadvantage of using lime mortar in this instance is that it takes time to cure.
+It also needs to be designed to be suitable for the level of environmental exposure which varies.
+So the ideal is to keep a balance between a mortar that is robust enough to withstand the level of exposure but at the same time remains sufficiently soft and flexible to avoid causing damage to the slates or the roof structure.